American Black Bear - Ursus americanus

 Characteristics

-Black Bear The black bear has small, rounded ears, and inch long claws on its feet.
-The black bear doesn't have a large shoulder hump like the brown or grizzly bear.
-The black bear stands about three feet from shoulder to feet and its 4-6 feet in length.
+The black bear has small, rounded ears and inch long claws on its feet.
+The black bear doesn't have a large shoulder hump like the brown, or grizzly bear.
+The black bear stands about three feet from shoulder to feet and it's 4-6 feet from head to toe.
 Males are usually much larger than females.
-The male usually weighs between 130 to 350 pounds, but it can be as large as 600 pounds.
+The male usually weighs between 130 to 350 pounds, but it can weigh as much as 600 pounds.
 The female weighs 90 to 175 pounds.

 Range